paweljarosz/defarc/README.md

 	defarc.select_attribute_by_id("proper-id") -- will select and save inside DefArc module a attribute data for given id
 ```

-### .select_attribute_by_name(attribute_name)
+### select_attribute_by_name(attribute_name)
 Selects and saves a table with attribute data inside DefArc module.
 One need to provide a proper attribute name, otherwise it will save nil.

 * **PARAMETER:** `attribute_name` (string) - a name of a attribute from Arcweave JSON